Week 10 HW: Advanced Imaging & Measurement Technology

 2. functional signalling validation / AHL sensing ability through receiver activation threshold, GFP expression strength, dose-response curve, signal saturation

-3. spatial pattern formation to measure whether LuxI actually produces AHL through sender-generated AHL activity, effective AHL equivalent concentration, and signalling consistency between cultures
+3. spatial pattern formation to measure whether LuxI actually produces AHL through sender-generated AHL activity, effective AHL equivalent concentration, and hopefully signalling consistency between cultures

 Please describe all of the elements you would like to measure, and furthermore, describe how you will perform these measurements.
-What are the technologies you will use (e.g., gel electrophoresis, DNA sequencing, mass spectrometry, etc.)?
-Describe in detail.

-The project will measure genetic construct integrity, quorum-sensing response strength, sender-derived signalling output, and spatial cellular automata pattern formation.
+The project will measure genetic construct integrity, quorum-sensing response strength, sender-derived signalling output, and spatial cellular automata pattern formation

-2. Functional LuxR receiver performance will be quantified by exposing transformed receiver E. coli to a defined dilution series of 3-oxo-C6-HSL and measuring GFP fluorescence over time using a handmade fluorescence plate reader.
-OD600 measurements will also be collected for normalisation
+2. Functional LuxR receiver performance will be quantified by exposing transformed receiver E. coli to a defined dilution series of 3-oxo-C6-HSL and measuring GFP fluorescence over time using a handmade(! to plan) fluorescence plate reader

 Waters Part I — Molecular Weight